LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

     c[i] = a[i] + b[i];
   });

-The RAJA form takes a template argument for the execution policy, and two arguments: an object describing the loop iteration space (e.g., a RAJA segment or index set) and a lambda expression defining the loop body.
+The ``RAJA::forall`` traversal templates take a template argument for the execution policy, and two arguments: an object describing the loop iteration space, such as a RAJA segment or index set, and a lambda expression defining the loop body.
+Using different loop execution policies enable the loop to run in different ways; e.g., using different programming model backends.
+Different iteration space objects, enable the loop iterates to be reordered, run in different threads, etc.

+.. note:: Changing loop execution policy types and iteration space constructs
+          enable loops to run in different ways without modifying the loop lernel code.

 -------------------------
 Nested Loop Basics